lechium/classdump-dyld/README.md

-			-D   Enable debug printing for troubleshooting errors -e   dpopen 32Bit executables instead of injecting them (iOS 5+, use if defaults fail.This will skip any 64bit executable) -a   In a recursive dump, include 'Applications' directories (skipped by default)
+			-D   Enable debug printing for troubleshooting errors -e   dpopen 32Bit executables instead of injecting them (iOS 5+, use if defaults fail.This will skip any 64bit executable) -a   In a recursive dump, include 'Applications' directories (skipped by default) -B   <sourcepath> a text file that includes line delimited list of frameworks to skip
 		Examples:
     		Example 1: classdump-dyld -o outdir /System/Library/Frameworks/UIKit.framework
     		Example 2: classdump-dyld -o outdir /usr/libexec/backboardd